-Jessi seeks to help companies thrive by providing solid, timely employment law counsel and dispute resolution strategies.
-She has advised companies on wage and hour issues, FMLA/ADA compliance, Title VII and other discrimination claims, as well as non-competition and other agreements.
-Jessi also represents employers in litigation in state and federal court when necessary.
+Jessi seeks to help companies thrive by helping them plan for, and respond to, issues involving their workforce.
+She has advised companies on wage and hour issues, FMLA/ADA compliance, Title VII and other discrimination claims, non-competition and other agreements, and social media usage policies.
+She conducts employment policy reviews and training on workplace inclusivity.

 Member, Board of Directors, Diabetes Family Connection (2019-present)